mmattb/MLHomework-Diffusion-with-priors/ASSIGNMENT.md

 **What to implement**: The `compute_mode_coverage()` function.

-**Goal**: Now that you've seen mode collapse visually, implement a metric to quantify it.
+**Goal**: Now that you've seen mode collapse visually, implement a metric to quantify both coverage and distributional balance.

 **Inputs**:
 - `samples`: Generated images, shape `(num_samples, 1, 64, 64)`